The driving test will change from Monday 4 December 2017 to include following directions from a sat nav and testing different manoeuvres.

 During the independent driving part of the test, most candidates will be asked to follow directions from a sat nav.

 The examiner will provide the sat nav (a TomTom Start 52) and set it up.
 You won’t need to set the route - the examiner will do this for you.
-So, it doesn’t matter what make or model of sat nav you practise with.
+So, it doesn’t matter what make or model of sat nav you practice with.

 You can’t follow directions from your own sat nav during the test - you have to use the one supplied by the examiner.